Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 • Reporting and automation are basic.

-Best for: Small sites, side projects, or stores that want a free chat option without an AI layer.
+Best for: small sites, side projects, or stores that want a free chat option without an AI layer.

 Key features